Kinds-of-Intelligence-CFI/animal-ai/README.md

 **Comprehensive AI Environment:**
 - Includes a versatile environment for AI experiments, from basic to advanced configurations
-- Wrap Unity learning environments as a gym(nasium) environment
-- Wrap Unity learning environments as a PettingZoo environment
+- Wrap Unity learning environments as a gym(nasium) and PettingZoo environment

 **Extensive Task Library:**
 - Multiple example tasks for getting started